 Those who find the job listings can apply to them.

-This statement is true for the open jobs that get posted; it is estimated that 60% of jobs never get advertised and are filled before they get to that stage.
-This 60% is known as the hidden job market, read the other pages of this section to get an understanding of how to find this hidden job market.
+This statement is true for the open jobs posted; it is estimated that 60% of jobs never get advertised and are filled before they get to that stage.
+This 60% is known as the hidden job market; read the other pages of this section to understand how to find this hidden job market.

 Having a great resume is the first step to a job search, but you need to get your resume in front of those who will be doing the hiring to make it a successful search.
-This task will be one that you need to focus on daily especially if you’re unemployed and need a job yesterday.
-This should be part of your daily routine as we discussed on our page Routine to Stay Focus.
-We also recommend when you do come across a job posting or a lead for a possible position that you act on it right away, letting a day or two go by can leave you in the dust.
+This task will be one that you need to focus on daily, especially if you’re unemployed and need a job yesterday.
+This should be part of your daily routine, as discussed on our page, Routine to Stay Focus.
+We also recommend that when you come across a job posting or a lead for a possible position, you act on it right away; letting a day or two go by can leave you in the dust.

-Most people today feel that all they need to do is get on the internet; fill out online applications, send out their resume and sit back and wait.
-Against common belief this is not the method with the highest success rate; by no means are we stating not to do this but there are other methods that also need your focus.
-Remember you don’t just want to find one job you want to get several job offers to give you more choices to advance yourself professionally.
+Today, most people feel that all they need to do is get on the internet, fill out online applications, send out their resumes, and sit back and wait.
+Against common belief, this is not the method with the highest success rate; we are not starting to do this, but other methods also need your focus.
+Remember, you don’t just want to find one job.
+You want to get several jobs offers to give you more choices to advance yourself professionally.

-Many people currently in the job market fall into a slump based on what they hear on the news and read in the papers about the current economic climate and unemployment rate.
-Do the math, if the unemployment rate is 9% that means that 91% are working; doesn’t mean they’re all happy in their jobs but they are working.
-There are jobs out there but searching for a job takes work, and if you’re not willing to do the work required, you probably don’t deserve it; this might sound harsh, but we want you to take a right aggressive approach to your job search.
+Many people in the job market fall into a slump based on what they hear on the news and read in the papers about the current economic climate and unemployment rate.
+Do the math, if the unemployment rate is 9%, that means that 91% are working; it doesn’t mean they’re all happy in their jobs, but they are working.
+There are jobs out there but searching for a job takes work, and if you’re not willing to do the work required, you probably don’t deserve it; this might sound harsh, but we want you to take the right aggressive approach to your job search.